 - 1. Explain India-Central Asia relations with an historical perspective. - 2.
 Central Asian region for India is an 'Opportunity' as well as a 'Threat'.
 Comment. - 3.
 Outline major trends in India's relations with Central Asia. - 4.
+What are the geostrategic factors that are influencing India's relations with Central Asian states? - 5.
+Write a note on Shangai Cooperation Organization. - 6.
 Critically analyse the constraints for growth in India-Central Asia relations.